 - Do not exit your vehicle as you could get caught in the crossfire.
 Try to vacate the area if possible

-- Never approach perpetrators of a cash in transit as they are armed and dangerous.
-Always remember your own personal safety first
+- Never approach perpetrators of cash in transit as they are armed and dangerous.
+Always remember your safety first

-- Do not place yourself in danger which is inevitable.
+- Do not place yourself in inevitable danger.
 Criminals may react irrationally when seeing you.

 - Avoid any form of eye or physical contact

 - If caught in the vicinity of a CIT robbery make sure that you do not switch off your vehicle in case you need to escape the incident.
 Keep your engine running at all times